haka-security/haka/doc/user/tutorial/dissector/state_machine.rst

         jump = fail,
     }

-Simillarly, we attach a transition on `parse_error` event that will report an error in case of unexpected smtp command.
+Similarly, we attach a transition on `parse_error` event that will report an error in case of unexpected smtp command.

 .. code-block:: lua